serzhshakur/sanitarr/readme.md

 api_key = "sadfa2345234asdfasd2345234"
 tags_to_keep = ["keep"]
 retention_period = "2d"
-unmonitor = false  # Set to true to unmonitor watched movies
+unmonitor = false

 [sonarr]
 base_url = "http://localhost:8989"
 api_key = "sadfa2345234asdfasd2345234"
 tags_to_keep = ["keep", "no_remove"]
 retention_period = "1w"
-unmonitor = false  # Set to true to unmonitor watched episodes
+unmonitor = false

 # You can configure multiple download clients running in your system.
 # Currently only 'qBittorrent' and 'Deluge' are supported.